 The “mother” of all horror movies, “Rosemary Baby” (1968) – a landmark in horror cinema – that seems just as haunted and diabolic even nowadays, 53 years after its first screening.

 Due to restrictions caused by the covid-19 pandemic, the director and its creative team initiated a new way of presenting a story in the performing arts.
-While many theatrical plays have been paused or canceled and others use live-streaming practices, this group of young theater and cinema professionals is doing something unique.
+While many theatrical plays have been paused or canceled and others use live-streaming practices, this group of young theatre and cinema professionals is doing something unique.
 Rosemary in the way it is presented constitutes neither a theatrical play nor a cinema movie.
 It is a “theatre in a single shot” experience, designed and filmed inside an apartment, just like Polansky’s Rosemary apartment.

 Text: Andre Papacosta